ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ![Getting Started]()

-Almost 64% of survey respondents consider the Solidity documentation helpful, followed by 33% who deem it “somewhat” useful.
-Only 3.3% don’t find it useful at all.
+Almost 68% of survey respondents consider the Solidity documentation helpful, followed by 29.1% who deem it “somewhat” useful.
+Only 2.9% don’t find it useful at all.

-Ideas for improvement most prominently ask for more code examples but also a better high-level overview of syntax, better in-docs search, better SEO, and easier wording.
+Ideas for improvement most prominently ask for more code examples but also a better high-level overview of syntax, better in-docs search, and overall better UI/UX.

 ![Solidity Documentation Usefulness]()